 Freelancing is a type of self-employment, which means you work for yourself using your skills to provide a service or product to clients.
 Unlike a 9am-5pm job, a freelancer has the flexibility to set their own schedule, agreeing deadlines with a client and then planning their work time to ensure that they can deliver on time.

-Freelancers often work from home or they might rent shared office space like The Skiff or PLATF9RM
+Freelancers often work from home or they might rent shared office space like Sussex Innovation

-Important: If you are an international student you cannot engage in business activity while on a student visa.
+Important: If you are an international student you cannot freelance while on a student visa.
 You can still talk to us for advice about your ideas and options.
 Find out more about what you can do after graduation in the UK.

 Advantages